Best & Worst Days of the Week to Do Disneyland & Disney California Adventure in 2026

 With all of that said, these best & worst Disneyland day of week recommendations can be useful for those boxed into less than ideal travel dates due to school or work schedules.
 Same goes for anyone who realistically won’t have the option to arrive early or stay late.
 There’s a reason those times are most advantageous–because it’s simply not feasible for many families with small children.

-Ditto anyone who doesn’t want to pay extra for Genie+ on principle, or because it’s not in their vacation budget.
+Ditto anyone who doesn’t want to pay extra for Lightning Lanes on principle, or because it’s not in their vacation budget.
 For anyone this describes, carefully choosing days of the week for each park can relieve some pressure and result in shorter wait times.
 The bottom line is that choosing the best days of the week and avoiding the worst ones can matter, but usually not that much.

 Moreover, day of the week recommendations are pretty easy to disrupt.
 We already covered some of the reasons for this above.
 Other factors that cannot be planned around include bad weather (Southern Californians are terrified of rain) or inordinate attraction downtime.
 Either of those things can be enough to turn a “bad” day into a “good” one in terms of wait times, or vice-versa.